fyqtian/read-code/go/time-ticket.md

 func startTimer(t *timer) {
 	addtimer(t)
 }

-// addtimer adds a timer to the current P.
-// This should only be called with a newly created timer.
-// That avoids the risk of changing the when field of a timer in some P's heap,
-// which could cause the heap to become unsorted.
 // addtimer增加一个timer到当前的p
-//
 func addtimer(t *timer) {
-	// when must never be negative; otherwise runtimer will overflow
-	// during its delta calculation and never expire other runtime timers. if t.when < 0 {
+	if t.when < 0 {
 		t.when = maxWhen
 	}